ballerina-guides/integration-samples/salesforce_api/sfdc-new-contact-to-twilio-sms/Readme.md

 ## Use case
 Twilio is a cloud communications platform as a service (CPaaS) company.
 It allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.

-As most of the organizations maintains a well organized sales process, it is important to follow up with leads as soon as they are added in Salesforce.
-There maybe a specific person who wanted to be on alert of new Salesforce leads.
-Any time you create a new lead in Salesforce, an SMS message will be automatically send to the specific person via Twilio.
+As most organizations maintain a well-organized sales process, it is important to follow up with leads as soon as they are added to Salesforce.
+There may be a specific person who wanted to be on alert of new Salesforce leads.
+Any time you create a new lead in Salesforce, an SMS message will be automatically sent to the specific person via Twilio.

 The following sample demonstrates a scenario in which a Twilio SMS message containing all the defined fields in lead SObject is sent to a given mobile number when a new lead is created in Salesforce.